GCuser99/tbRegExp/README.md

 ## Credits

-The heavy lifting — the actual regular-expression compilation and matching — is **sihlfall's vba-regex** engine:
+The heavy lifting — the actual regular-expressions compilation and matching — is **sihlfall's vba-regex** engine:

 > https://github.com/sihlfall/vba-regex